Gianatmaja/WhizML/README.md

     ├── requirements.txt                        # Requirements file
     └── config.yml                              # Config

-The main codes are in the `main.py` and `pipeline` directory, which will be explained in more details in the next section.
+The main codes are in the `main.py` and `pipeline/` directory, which will be explained in more details in the next section.

 ## Pipelines